Port Chester, New York: History

-Saw Pit area remained largely untouched until Revolutionary times except for a few farms in the hills above the Byram River, and a few taverns along the trail that became the Boston Post Road.
-Although Rye and Saw Pit were created within Fairfield County, Connecticut, the King of England gifted the Duke of York with large territories west of present-day Connecticut, forming the New York Colony in 1683.
-The controversy of divided loyalties to the King or the Duke prevailed for 105 years.
+The Saw Pit area remained largely untouched until Revolutionary times except for a few farms in the hills above the Byram River and a few taverns along the trail that became the Boston Post Road.
+Although Rye and Saw Pit were created within Fairfield County, Connecticut, the King of England gave the Duke of York large territories west of present-day Connecticut, forming the New York Colony in 1683.

+The controversy of divided loyalties to the King and the Duke continued for 105 years.
 In 1788, the Legislature of New York ruled that Saw Pit was a part of the town of Rye, New York.
-Families from Rye and Greenwich began to settle the Saw Pit area just prior to the Revolution but even as late as 1800 there were only a handful of established homesteads.
+Families from Rye and Greenwich began to settle the Saw Pit area just before the Revolution, but even as late as 1800 there were only a handful of established homesteads.

 Early roads in the area grew from native trails.
 The Boston Post Road, King Street, and Grace Church streets are some of the early migration paths in the Saw Pit/Rye settlement.
 Water transportation was equally important.
 The local waterways (the Byram River and Long Island Sound) were a key part of the growth and development of Saw Pit/Port Chester.
 Early residents took part in farming and fishing.
-After the Revolution, the harbor area became a shipbuilding site, with the Lyon family operating a considerable shipyard that produced some of the best sloops and ocean-going fishing vessels of the time.
-By the time the village of Saw Pit was incorporated as Port Chester, it was considered a major seaport.
-The Byram river provided a decent harbor which would become a factor in the industrialization of Port Chester at the beginning of the 19th century.
-The arrival of the rail road in 1849 turned Port Chester into a destination for manufacturing and wealthy NYC families, with hotels, theaters, and large estates.
-These exclusive properties included some of the grandest mansions on the East Coast, but slowly gave way to the crushing need for housing.
-Successive waves of immigrants from Germany, Ireland, and Italy each brought industry and prosperity as the Village grew.
+After the Revolution, the harbor area became a shipbuilding site, with the Lyon family operating a considerable shipyard that produced some of the best sloops and seafaring fishing vessels.
+By the time the village of Saw Pit incorporated as Port Chester, it was considered a major seaport.

+The Byram river provided a decent harbor, which became a factor in the industrialization of Port Chester at the beginning of the 19th century.
+The railroad's arrival in 1849 turned Port Chester into a destination for manufacturing and wealthy NYC families, with hotels, theaters, and large estates.
+These exclusive properties included some of the East Coast's grandest mansions, but slowly gave way to the crushing need for housing.
+Successive waves of immigrants from Germany, Ireland, and Italy each brought industry and prosperity as the village grew.